Vijay-Nirmal/JsonCraft/README.md

 A lightweight .NET library for querying JSON documents using JSONPath expressions with System.Text.Json.

-This implementation is inspired by and based on the JSONPath implementation in [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json), ported to work with System.Text.Json.
+This implementation is inspired by and based on the JSONPath implementation in [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json), ported to work with System.Text.Json with modern optimizations.

 ## Installation